TimMonko/napari-ndev/docs/tutorial/02_basic_usage.md

 ### Applying your workflow in batch with the Workflow Widget

 Consider the instructions for [Using the Workflow Widget for Batch Processing](01_example_pipeline.md#using-the-workflow-widget-for-batch-processing) and apply it to this workflow.

+### Measuring your batch workflow output

+In additional to how we already learned how to use the `Measure Widget`, we can also consider additional creative possibility.
+In this case, we want to only count cells in our region of interest (the shape rectangle that was drawn), so we want to load this in as a `Region Directory`.
+Then, we want to ensure that the `Shape` is added as an `Intensity Image` and that we measure the `intensity_max` or `intensity_min`.
+The maximum intensity of an object *if it touches the region of interest at any point* will be 1.
+The minimum intensity of an object *fully* inside the ROI will be 1, since *all* pixels are inside the ROI.
+So, you can choose how you want to consider objects relative to the ROI.

+Then, when grouping the data, use the `intensity_max/min_Shape` as a grouping variable!
+Then, all labels with a value of 1 or 0 will be counted separately.
+This can be extended to multiple regions of interest, because each shape has it's own value (not immediately obvious yet in napari).
+We have used this to label multiple brain regions consistently in whole brain section analyses.

+**Future addition:** The ability to simply filter objects in the Measure Widget.
+This can for example be used to exclude all labels that are outside the region of interest (having a intensity value of 0 relative to the ROI), isntead of having to group.

 ## Notes on multi-dimensional data